-Back to GuidesLandlord Guide
+Back to Guides

-Ontario Landlord Evidence Guide
+Landlord Guide

 Learn what evidence you need for an LTB hearing, how to organize it effectively, and common documentation mistakes that cost landlords their cases.

-10 min readLast updated: November 2024
+10 min readLast updated: June 2026

 Why Evidence Matters

 At an LTB hearing, the adjudicator makes decisions based on the evidence presented.
-It doesn't matter if you're "right"—if you can't prove your case with proper documentation, you may not get the outcome you deserve.
+It doesn't matter if you're "right".
+If you can't prove your case with proper documentation, you may not get the outcome you deserve.

 Many landlords lose hearings not because the tenant didn't owe rent, but because they couldn't clearly demonstrate the amount, timeline, or circumstances with proper evidence.